YourWeirdFriend/hello-world/README.md

 One more repository

-YWF here, I want to learn ruby and later how to use Rails And ... well that's all :P
+YWF here, I want to learn ruby, c++ and later how to use Rails And ... well that's all :P